the7ag/8051-Voltage-Meter/README.md

-Here’s a detailed GitHub README for your voltage meter project:

----

 # Battery-Powered Voltage Meter

 A simple battery-powered voltage meter built using an STC microcontroller.
 This project measures voltage levels using the ADC, displays the levels via LEDs, and triggers a buzzer at the highest voltage level.